secureailabs/Development_Deprecated/README.md

 # Installing and Configuring MongoDB

-Run install.sh to install on configure MongoDB Community Edition, MongoDB C Driver, and MongoDB C++ Driver on Ubuntu 20.04.
+Run install.sh to install and configure MongoDB Community Edition, MongoDB C Driver, and MongoDB C++ Driver on Ubuntu 20.04.

 ## Running the Script